 It’s all so deliciously blissful – the warm, blue waters, the warm sand, the mysterious relics of the past, and quaint colonial cities.
 Even the long stretches of road dotted only by rural houses and communities feel wonderful.

 Separated from the rest of Mexico, the Yucatan Peninsula remains untouched for the most part yet still very accessible (not to mention, affordable), making it an excellent choice for a vacation on the budget.
-From the wetlands of Celestun and the capital city of Mérida in the West through the colonial town of Valladolid to the popular tourist haunts of Cancun and the Riviera Maya in the East, there’s enough to fill your days for a month!
+From the wetlands of Celestun and the capital city of Mérida in the West through the colonial town of Valladolid to the popular tourist haunts of Cancun where people can stay in the Hotel Nizuc resort cancun if they so choose, as well as the Riviera Maya in the East, there’s enough to fill your days for a month!
 Here are some awesome attractions to see when you’ve only got a week.

 Mérida.
 Built on the Mayan center of T’ho and considered by historians as the oldest continually occupied city in the Americas, this capital city is a good starting point for your Yucatan adventure.
 Explore its historic past by going on a self-guided tour of the assortment of architectural styles, sample its unique regional gastronomy heavily influenced by the Mayan culture as well as Caribbean and European cuisines, and learn a little bit of the Mayan language to take something back with you.